 USDA Lifts PACA Reparation Sanctions on Florida Produce Business

-WASHINGTON, DC - The U.S. Department of Agriculture (USDA) has announced that Miami, Florida-based company COOQ Merchants & Consulting Inc., has satisfied a reparation order in the amount of $11,305 issued under the Perishable Agricultural Commodities Act (PACA).
-The order was set in place after the company allegedly failed to pay produce sellers in the same amount.
+WASHINGTON, DC - The U.S. Department of Agriculture (USDA) announced that Fresh Seasons LLC satisfied a reparation order issued under the Perishable Agricultural Commodities Act (PACA).

-The Miami, Florida, company can continue operating in the produce industry upon applying for and being issued a PACA license.
-Alejandro Badilla was listed as an officer, director, and major stockholder of the business and may now be employed by or affiliated with any PACA licensee.
+According to a press release, the Doral, FL, company can operate in the produce industry upon applying for and being issued a PACA license.
+Mario Baez, Fredy Martinez, and Jamie Penaranda were listed as members of the business and may now be employed by or affiliated with any PACA licensee.

 Once a reparation order is fully satisfied and it is confirmed that there are not any outstanding unpaid awards, USDA lifts the employment restrictions of the previously named, responsibly connected individuals.
 USDA also requires any unlicensed company that fully satisfies all unpaid reparation awards to obtain a license if it continues to operate in the industry.